baltpeter/thesis-mobile-consent-dialogs/thesis/500_device-instrumentation-framework.md

 Get app preferences
 :   This fetches the app's preferences from the operating system's per-app storage interfaces (`SharedPreferences` on Android, and `NSUserDefaults` on iOS) by injecting the Frida scripts described in [@sec:cd-situation-mobile-tcf] and converting their results to JSON.

-Get platform specific data
-:   This fetches the IDFV for the app's vendor on iOS using this Frida script:

-    ```js
-    ObjC.classes.UIDevice.currentDevice().identifierForVendor().toString();
-    ```

-    On Android, this is a no-op as Android has no vendor-specific device identifier (yet).

 Get app version
 :   On Android, this returns an APK's version by running `aapt dump badging $apk_path`{.sh} and extracting the `versionName` field [@androidopensourceprojectcontributorsAAPT22020].